 Anyone else love a good swear?

-It’s the whole children thing that has got me thinking a bit deeper about swearing, and why some words are so taboo.
+Handling my unruly vocabulary around children got me thinking a bit deeper about swearing, and why some words are so taboo.
 And I’m way more uncomfortable with the idea of having taboos for my children than explaining the meaning of shit to them.
-Each time they have asked me about a particular swear word I have told them what it means, how to spell it (“No Darling, one “t” in shit, not two…“), and crucially the different ways it can be used.
-It’s all very matter of fact.
+When ever my children show the slightest curiosity in a profanity I jump on the chance to tell them what it means, how to spell it (“no darling, one t in shit, not two…“), and crucially the different ways it can be used.

-I want them to understand the difference between calling a movie shit versus calling another person a shit.
-And that all swear words are not created equal, so although you might say “bloody” in the playground and get away with it, there are other words that are wholly unacceptable.
-I’m not afraid to tell them that there are as many ways to refer to a vagina as there are ways to serve potatoes.
+Like all language, swearing is rich and nuanced.
+I want my boys to understand the difference between calling a movie shit versus calling another person a shit.
+I need them to know that all swear words are not created equal, so although you might say bloody hell in the playground and get away with it, there are other words that are wholly unacceptable.
+I’m not afraid to tell them that there are as many colloquial ways to refer to a vagina as there are ways to serve potatoes (possibly more).

 With strong language from the start, Peter Silverton takes the deepest dive into dirty linguistics in his book Filthy English.
 You might wonder how anyone can fill a whole book on a bunch of swear words, but the roots of this part of our language spread wide and deep.
 It’s fascinating to see how far back many of our swear words go, appearing in classical Greek, Chaucer, Shakespeare and more recently, The Guardian.
 As with all language, these words have evolved and multiplied, resulting in hundreds of ways to describe what amounts to a handful of sex organs, sex acts and bodily functions.